PyNoon/curriculum/week_1/tutorial.md

   * Interact with the plot
   * Change the plot data and re-execute
   * Drag cells around
+  * Notebooks are really good for presenting the results of your code - very popular in data science
   * We'll primarily use notebooks, so that you can save the commands you run and add notes
 * **Tip:** Download notebooks and python files to avoid data loss when